pud99/pud-python-journey/Projects/README.md

 * Try/except block
 * File handling using context manager
-* Encryption and decryption using Cryptography module (Fernet symmetric encryption)
+* Encryption and decryption using "Cryptography" module (Fernet symmetric encryption)
+* "pathlib" module to check if file exists
 * rstrip to remove the "\n" from printing

 NOTE: